Cost Plus textiles “extremely” strong in first half

-Cost Plus Inc.'s second quarter closed with a mixed bag, falling within guidance for sales and operating results but stumbling in comp store sales with double-digit declines.
+Oakland, Calif. – Cost Plus Inc.’s second quarter was a mixed bag, falling within guidance for sales and operating results but stumbling in comp store sales with double-digit declines.

 Textiles was among the winning categories, the company said.

 “During the quarter, the company successfully sold through its seasonal outdoor merchandise with no residual inventory remaining in our stores,” said Barry Feld, president and ceo, during the company’s quarterly conference call.
 “We drove positive comp increases in outdoor furniture, seasonal textiles, candies and drinks.”

 Those results, coupled with Cost Plus’ solid Easter décor and consumable business, Feld continued, “bode well for the expected customer response to our Halloween/fall/ harvest and holiday assortments in the second half of next year.”

 He added that over the first half of 2009, the 270-unit decor chain’s textiles business -- which includes kitchen and table lines, floor coverings, window treatments and decorative pillows -- has performed “extremely well.”

 “We attribute this improvement to changes made in our trend development process and a consumer trend toward decorating for less with accent pieces rather than replacing entire room settings with higher priced indoor furniture,” Feld explained.

 For the quarter ended Aug.
 1, net loss narrowed to $20.8 million, a slight improvement of over last year’s 2Q net loss of $26.6 million.
 Sales fell 13.0% to $183.4 million, with comps down 10.9% compared to an increase of 1.2% last year.
 The guidance had been set between a 9.5% and 14.5% comp decline.